DELIVERING ON CIRCULARITY

 Watch the Full Webinar

 After the award of the degree in Business Administration in Wiesbaden, Germany, Alexander started his career in 1996 in San Sebastian, Spain.
 As International Manager of the family owned parcel service company Guipuzcoana S.L. it was his responsibility to connect Guipuzcoana to a European parcel network alliance what he accomplished in April 1998 by joining the Eurodis group.
-As Quality Manager of Eurodis Alexander contributed to the harmonization with Deutsche Post's Europack network.
+As Quality Manager of Eurodis Alexander contributed to the harmonization with DHL's Europack network.

 In November 1999 Alexander joined DHL Worldwide Express Germany in Frankfurt and, since then, held various sales and customer management positions with DHL before he assumed in 2009 the role as VP German Automotive with DHL CSI.
 In July 2016 he moved to the Technology sector and assumed the regional responsibility for EMEA which he held until June 2019.
 Since July 2019 Alexander is leading the global team as Sector President for Technology.